Surrey United SC

-Surrey United Soccer Club is a Canadian soccer club based in Cloverdale area in Surrey, British Columbia, Canada.
+Surrey United Soccer Club is a Canadian amateur soccer club based in the Cloverdale area in Surrey, British Columbia, Canada.
 The club was founded in 1968.
 The senior men's team goes by the name Surrey United Firefighters and plays in the Fraser Valley Soccer League.

 History

-The Club was formed in 1968.
+The club was formed in 1968.

 Surrey United Soccer Club

-Surrey United is one of the largest soccer clubs in the province of British Columbia with 2800 mini, youth, and adult players.
+Surrey United is one of the largest soccer clubs in the province of British Columbia with 4,400 mini, youth, and adult players.

 Currently, they have a BCSPL franchise at the highest level of youth soccer in the province and levels of play for all ages 4-adult.
 They are a CSA Youth Club License holder, one of the first in Canada in 2019.

 Stadium

-The Club plays its home matches at Cloverdale Athletic Park, which has been Surrey United's home from 1999.
+The club plays its home matches at Cloverdale Athletic Park, which has been Surrey United's home from 1999.
 The team's colors are red, black and white.